rozgo/OwnedEconomies/README.md

 - and many, many more

 ## Simulation
 Unlike many other blockchain technologies, our stack is constantly simulating the economy, triggering spatial, timed and flow events.
 Not only is it bot-friendly, but automation is encouraged.
-Ideal for research, persistent games, automated market makers (AMMs), etc. The end goal is to optimize for a continuos, interactive and provably fair economics simulation.
+Ideal for research, persistent games, automated market makers (AMMs), etc. The end goal is to optimize for a continuous, interactive and provably fair economics simulation.

 ## Liquidity
 The main liquidity outlet is an [Ethereum Bridge](https://github.com/Snowfork/polkadot-ethereum).
 A light Ethereum client embedded in our custom blockchain to bridge with MainNet.
 Users can lock their assets on Ethereum using smart contracts and bridge liquidity to our private economy.
 It does not involve any third parties, and assets are locked by the chain.
 Hence, trustless.